 - Identify all high risk fire ignition sources.
-Ensure that enough detectors are used to adequately cover the hazardous area. - Locate and position the detector so that the fire hazard(s) are within both the field of view and detection range of the device. - For best performance, the detector should be mounted on a rigid surface in a low vibration area. - · Extremely dense fog or blizzard conditions could eventually block the vision of the detector. - For indoor applications, if dense smoke is expected to accumulate at the onset of a fire, mount the detector on a side wall (approximately 1 metre, 3 feet) down from the ceiling. - The FS301 flame simulator can be used to verify correct detector positioning and coverage. - The FDS300 has one sensitivity setting, this is factory set, and no changes can be made to set-up except by fully trained Micropack engineers. - The detector carries out continuous internal hardware diagnostic testing to ensure correct operation is relayed to the control system. - The FDS300 is not designed to annunciate diagnostic failures of signal returns via external wiring.
+Ensure that enough detectors are used to adequately cover the hazardous area. - Locate and position the detector so that the fire hazard(s) are within both the field of view and detection range of the device. - For best performance, the detector should be mounted on a rigid surface in a low vibration area. (see section 5.1 of this document). - Extremely dense fog or blizzard conditions could eventually block the vision of the detector. (see section 5.4 of this document). - For indoor applications, if dense smoke is expected to accumulate at the onset of a fire, mount the detector on a side wall (approximately 1 metre, 3 feet) down from the ceiling. - The FS301 flame simulator can be used to verify correct detector positioning and coverage (see section 6.2 of this document). - The FDS301 has one sensitivity setting, this is factory set, and no changes can be made to set-up except by fully trained Micropack engineers. - The detector carries out continuous internal hardware diagnostic testing to ensure correct operation is relayed to the control system.
+It can also be set to indicate dirty optics if this function is switched on.
+The detector should be subjected to a background light level of at least 1 LUX in every 16 hour period for 1 hour. - The FDS301 is not designed to annunciate diagnostic failures of signal returns via external wiring.
 Control systems and fire panels generally have fault monitoring for such an eventuality.

-FIRE & GAS
+THE WILLIAM MICROPACK - Contraction FIRE & GAS